surfstudio/flutter-bottom-sheet/README.md

 ## About

-Custom bottom sheet widget, that can resize by drag and then scroll.
+Custom bottom sheet widget that can be resized in response to drag gestures and then scrolled.

 ## Usage